All Episodes

 I've asked Bob Gates to serve as the Secretary of Defense.

-Bob is a former director of the CIA and current president of Texas AM University.
+Bob is a former director of the CIA and current president of Texas A ⁇ M University.

 If confirmed by the Senate, Bob will bring more than 25 years of national security experience and a stellar reputation as an effective leader with sound judgment.

-He served six presidents from both political parties and rose from an entry-level employee in the CIA to become the director of central intelligence.
+He served six presidents from both political parties and rose from an entry-level employee in the CIA to become the Director of Central Intelligence.

-During his service at the CIA and at the National Security Council, Bob Gates gains firsthand knowledge that will help him meet the challenges and opportunities our country faces during the next two years.
+During his service at the CIA and at the National Security Council, Bob Gates gained firsthand knowledge that will help him meet the challenges and opportunities our country faces during the next two years.

-He is serving as a member of the Baker Hamilton Commission.
+He is serving as a member of the Baker-Hamilton Commission.

-He's a steady, solid leader who can help make the necessary adjustments in our approach to meet our current challenges.
+He is a steady, solid leader who can help make the necessary adjustments in our approach to meet our current challenges.

 I will have more to say about Secretary Rumsfeld and Bob Gates later today here at the White House.